Quantum battery with non-Hermitian charging

-Beyond the zero-temperature scenario, if the initial state of the battery is the thermal state and the charging Hamiltonian is non-Hermitian, the interesting non-trivial results emerge -- as expected, the maximum power decreases with the increase of temperature although unlike Hermitian systems, it does not vanish at infinite temperature.
+Beyond the zero-temperature scenario, if the initial state of the battery is the thermal state and the charging Hamiltonian is non-Hermitian, interesting non-trivial results emerge -- as expected, the maximum power decreases with the increase of temperature although unlike Hermitian systems, it does not vanish at infinite temperature.

-The construction of quantum battery proposed in the framework of non-Hermitian quantum mechanics and the advantages reported here opens up a possibility to design other quantum technologies including quantum heat engines, refrigerators in this paradigm.
+The construction of a quantum battery proposed in the framework of non-Hermitian quantum mechanics and the advantages reported here open up a possibility to design other quantum technologies including quantum heat engines, and refrigerators in this paradigm.
 It will be an interesting direction to explore the possible implementations of these devices using currently available technologies.

 \acknowledgements